 In the course of his ongoing dirty work, Angel’s path intersects with those of Maria, a teenage refugee from Texas, and Lucy, a Pulitzer-Prize-winning investigative reporter originally from Connecticut who is pursuing the story behind the water politics of Arizona at great risk to her life.
 The intertwined stories of these three remarkable characters form the core of this extremely well written novel.

 Warning for squeamish readers: violence is a dominant theme in The Water Knife.
 The book teems with scenes of violence so explicit that it will disturb all but the most hardened reader.
 There’s explicit sex, too.
 This is a book for adults.
 Period.

 Paolo Bacigalupi is one of the most gifted of the current crop of younger science fiction writers.
 His best-known work, The Windup Girl, is a masterpiece of the imagination, painting a picture of a grim, far-future reality that illuminates the world we live in now.
 The Water Knife is equally compelling.

 This book is one of 18 excellent recent sci-fi novels.
-For other important dystopian novels, see my post, A brief look at 15 notable dystopian scenarios, My 6 favorite dystopian novels, and 24 compelling dystopian novels in series.
+For other important dystopian novels, see my posts, A brief look at 15 notable dystopian scenarios, My 6 favorite dystopian novels, and 24 compelling dystopian novels in series.